-Paved Bicycle Trail: Weston Bend State Park is a 2.8 mile moderately trafficked loop trail located near Weston, MO that features a river and is good for all skill levels.
+Paved Bicycle Trail: Weston Bend State Park is a 2.8 mile moderately trafficked loop trail located near Weston, Missouri that features a river and is good for all skill levels.
 The trail is primarily used for hiking, walking, road biking, and mountain biking and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash